kimlongap1/tanker-assignment/README.md

-# Guide to Solving the Tanker Assignment Challenge with Linear Programming
+# Guide to Solving the Tanker Assignment Challenge with Linear Programming - Simple version

 In this blog, we'll explore how to solve a complex tanker assignment problem using linear programming in Python.
 Our goal is to optimally assign tankers to segments within berths at a port, ensuring that the total capacity of assigned segments closely matches the tanker's capacity without significant over-assignment.
 We'll use the PuLP library, a popular linear programming package in Python, to model and solve this problem.